-PR 28-2001.
-At the first joint press conference of the European Space Agency (ESA) and the German space agency DLR, hosted by the national chamber of commerce of German industry (BDI/DIHT) in Berlin on 14 May, representatives of the two space agencies informed an international audience of journalists about the objectives of ISS Forum 2001 and the possibilities for industry and business to utilise the potential of the International Space Station (ISS).
+At the first joint press conference of the European Space Agency (ESA) and the German space agency DLR, hosted by the national chamber of commerce of German industry (BDI/DIHT) in Berlin yesterday, representatives of the two space agencies informed an international audience of journalists about the objectives of ISS Forum 2001 and the possibilities for industry and business to utilise the potential of the International Space Station (ISS).

 Both space agencies have taken the necessary steps to ensure the ISS is available on a long-term basis for utilisation by research institutes and private-sector investors.
 The first industrial R&D activities onboard the orbiting station started earlier this year.

 From 5 to 7 June an international event called "ISS Forum 2001" will for the first time bring together all of the international partners in the project to present the complete spectrum of options for industrial utilisation of the ISS, including requirements for access and financial aspects.
 That event is to be held at the Estrel Convention Centre in Berlin.
 Fifteen countries, including ten European nations, are involved in constructing, operating and exploiting the ISS.

 ISS Forum 2001: an industry marketplace

 ISS Forum 2001 will inform potential users about management and engineering aspects of the ISS programme; it is aimed at companies that have an interest in exploiting the R&D environment offered by this space-borne 'technology incubator'.
 What is at stake is the competitive edge to be gained by incorporating its unique possibilities in corporate R&D programmes.

 "The ISS has been in the headlines recently because of the trip by space tourist Dennis Tito, but what is really important for us is the question of who gets to explore its enormous R&D potential, and how," explains Klaus Berge, space projects director at the DLR's Berlin office.
 "The first few projects have already been started."